GetResponse and AWeber are both established email marketing platforms that allow you to grow and promote to mailing lists online.

 GetResponse and AWeber have quite different pricing structures.

-While both platforms have periodic fees that increase as your subscriber count grows, GetResponse has four different plans, while AWeber has one.
+While both platforms have periodic fees that increase as your subscriber count grows, GetResponse has four different plans, while AWeber has two.
 Let’s look at each in more detail:

-First off, GetResponse offers four different plans: Basic, Plus, Professional, and Enterprise.
+First off, GetResponse offers four different plans: Basic, Plus, Professional, and Max.
 Within each plan, the monthly cost increases as you reach certain list size thresholds.

 At less than 1000 subscribers, the Basic plan costs (subject to change) $15/month, Plus $49/month, and Professional $99/month.
 The rate increases at the 2500, 5000, 10,000, 25,000, 50,000 and 100,000 marks.